Pricing Your Home Right—the First Time

 In the grand scheme, it's in everyone's best interest to price your home competitively from the get go!
 Save yourself the stress and price right the first time around.

 Are you interested in buying or selling a Calgary home?
-We encourage you to contact the real estate professionals at Justin Havre & Associates online, or call 403-217-0003 today!
+We encourage you to contact the real estate professionals at Justin Havre at RE/MAX First online, or call 403-217-0003 today!